-Many homeowners and contractors may be surprised to hear that recycling options for certain construction materials and demolition "waste" can be brought to special recycling drop-offs, where they're repurposed or recycled in a variety of ways.
-This page will direct you to current recycling outlets, regulations, and Vermont-based resources and strategies for resource-conscious development.
+Many homeowners and contractors may be surprised to hear that special recycling options exist for certain construction materials and demolition "waste" can be brought to special recycling drop-offs, where they're repurposed or recycled in a variety of ways.
+This page will direct you to current recycling outlets, regulations, Vermont-based resources, and strategies for resource-conscious development.

 Why recycle project components?